 Science teachers at the middle school level prepare curriculum and instruct students in a spectrum of scientific disciplines, including earth science, biology and chemistry.
 They must complete training that includes hands-on student teaching and observation to meet state teaching certification requirements.

-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for middle school teachers was $55,860 as of May 2015.
-The BLS expected employment for middle school teachers to increase by 6% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean salary for middle school teachers was $62,030 as of May 2018.
+The BLS expected employment for middle school teachers to increase slower than average between 2018 and 2028.

 A degree program in general science could prepare students for a career as a science reporter.
 In this position, one would research and investigate science-related issues and publish his or her writings in magazines or newspapers or present these findings on television or radio.

-According to the BLS, employment of reporters was expected to decline by 8% between 2014 and 2024.
-The median annual salary for a reporter in May 2015 was $36,360.
+According to the BLS, employment of reporters was expected to decline between 2018 and 2028.
+The mean annual salary for a reporter in May 2018 was $55,530.

 Some general technology associate's degree programs offer specializations that prepare students to become HVACR technicians.
 These professionals install, maintain and repair heating and cooling equipment, such as furnaces and air conditioning systems, in homes and businesses.

-The BLS stated that the median salary for HVACR technicians as of May 2015 was $45,110 per year.
-Employment growth of 14% was expected between 2014 and 2024, which is much higher than the national average for other occupational fields.
+The BLS stated that the mean salary for HVACR technicians as of May 2018 was $50,160 per year.
+Employment growth was expected between 2018 and 2028, which is much higher than the national average for other occupational fields.
 The BLS also reported that HVACR technicians who have formal training will have the best career opportunities.

-From 2014 to 2024, job opportunities are expected to decline for all reporters while middle school teachers will experience average job growth.
+From 2018 to 2028, job opportunities are expected to decline for all reporters while middle school teachers will be slower than average in job growth.
 HVACR technicians will enjoy faster than average job growth during the same decade.
 An associate's or bachelor's degree in general science and technology can prepare professionals to pursue these careers after graduation.